danobi/vmtest-action/README.md

 other words, any dependency wrangling or setup you do on the root host can be used inside the VM without additional configuration.

+Please be aware that `vmtest-action` performance may be degraded unless your job is running on a large GHA runner.
+See [vmtest's FAQ][3] for more details.

 ## Usage

 See [action.yml][1] for full manifest.